 - A 10-cent refund is given for every eligible drink container – cans, cartons, and bottles – returned to a refund collection point.

 - The scheme will provide shared benefits to the community, environment and economy by delivering; better recycling (cleaner streams), less waste (old containers become new ones), less litter (cut by up to half), and new jobs and economic opportunities across Victoria.

 More info: Victoria's Container Deposit Scheme

 New red rubbish bin lids

-- At this stage, only 2 metropolitan councils have provided glass collection bins on a trial basis.
-We'll be looking to those trial results to determine the best option for Cardinia Shire.
+- At this stage, only a few metropolitan councils have begun glass collection trials.
+We'll be working closely with these councils, reviewing trial results and learnings to determine the best option for our community.

 - We'll keep you updated on this process.
 In the meantime, glass bottles and jars can continue to be placed in the yellow lidded recycling bin.

 More info: Victorian Government website - 4 bin waste and recycling system